FLAMEGPU/FLAMEGPU2-docs/src/guide/2-model-definition/3-agent.rst

 Agent Properties
 ----------------
-Agent properties should be used to store data which is unique to each instance of an agent, for example, each individual predator in a predator-prey simulation would have its own position and hunger level.
-Each property has a name and a type.
+Agent variables should be used to store data which is unique to each instance of an agent, for example, each individual predator in a predator-prey simulation would have its own position and hunger level.
+Each variable has a name and a type.
 For a complete list of supported types, see **TODO: reference page for available types**.

 Agent ID
 ~~~~~~~~

-All agents have a built in `id` property.
+All agents have a built in `id` variable.
 This is a number which uniquely identifies this agent.
 Each agent will automatically be assigned an ID when the simulation
 starts or the agent is birthed.
 There is currently no way to change the ID of an agent.
-The agent ID property is of type `id_t` which is an `unsigned int` by default, but can be redefined if
+The agent ID variable is of type `id_t` which is an `unsigned int` by default, but can be redefined if
 more IDs are required.

 User Defined Properties